controlar-gpio-y-pwm-del-esp8266-esp32-desde-interface-web-con-vue-y-websockets

 </html>

-There is not much to say, we simply have four columns corresponding, respectively, to Input GPIO, Output GPIO, PWM, and generic callback actions.
-The purpose, logically, is to display a variety of components, labels, sliders, etc. Then you adjust it to your needs.
+There’s not much to say, we simply have four columns corresponding, respectively, to Input GPIO, Output GPIO, PWM, and generic callback actions.
+The purpose, logically, is to show a variety of components, labels, sliders, etc. Then you adjust it to your needs.

-As usual, the “magic” of our front end lies in the JavaScript, where we define our VueJS application.
-Here’s a little more to it.
+As usual, the “magic” of our frontend resides in the JavaScript, where we define our VueJS application.
+Here there’s a bit more substance.

 Vue.use(VueNativeSock.default, 'ws://' + location.hostname + '/ws', { format: 'json' })